salgo60/SamlaLibris/README.md

 ## Are we getting Digital RDF SILOS?

 In Sweden cultural people like Digisam has been speaking about Linked data since 2012 but I feel they miss a vision and dont have the right skill matrix.
-This is a test what can be done if we move the UGC data to a modern platform with the possibilities to easier connect those books as sources for a grave.... we have the same problem with the National Library project LIBRISXL that also have the books in RDF but as Strings not things....
+This is a test what can be done if we move the UGC data to a modern platform with the possibilities to easier connect those books as sources for a grave.... we have the same problem with the National Library project LIBRISXL that also have the books in RDF but as "Strings not things" see picture below were "Riksantikvarieämbetet" is a string and not an object like Wikidata [Q631844](https://w.wiki/Bas) i.e. [#METADATADEBT](https://twitter.com/salgo60/status/1188759411268997121?s=20)...

 Example how a book can be connected to people mentioned in the book on a modern platform like Wikidata with > [6800 properties](https://w.wiki/85n)